February 3, 2022

 This is the permaculture garden we want to keep caring for so that many more networks can thrive.

-If you would like to experience this for yourself, sign up for here our next cohort of Thriving Networks, starting February 24th.
+If you would like to experience this for yourself, check out our upcoming dates for our next cohort of Thriving Networks.

 This is the story of in99, a small legaltech startup, that put in place a process to recruit high-quality professionals without a HR department and without one-on-one interviews.
 Doing this is part of their journey towards what they call a “Distributed Future”, which includes, amongst other things, becoming a Remote First company.

 This is a case study that looks at the evolution and insights from one of Greaterthan's internal, the ‘Happy Money Story’, a collaborative process for distributing budgets.

 Read about how the marketing agency BlackwoodSeven experimented with Cobudget.